Lookout at Whitehaven Beach, Whitsundays Island

 Where: Nationwide, including Sydney and Melbourne

 The women’s league of the AFL hit the big time a few years back, and what better way is there to support the athletes than heading along to a game?
-Follow the pros and get yourself a pie, a hot jam doughnut and a beer, then yell like a bastard, heckle the umpires and have a bloody great time watching the AFLW’s brightest stars.
-The season starts in August and ends in December, with games played in all of Australia's major cities.
+Follow the pros and get yourself a pie, a hot jam doughnut and a beer, then cheer your team, heckle the opposition and have a bloody great time watching the AFLW’s brightest stars.

 Time Out tip: If you can't watch it live, head to your local pub and catch the action on the big screen.

 When to go?
-The season runs from August to November.
+The season runs from August until the end of November.

 📍 More of the best sporting events in Australia